Fractional CFO vs Interim CFO: Key Differences & When to Hire

 Lack of Experience

-That’s why, she says, we ask probing questions before recommending them to a client: “Who have you worked with?
+That’s why, she says, we ask probing questions before recommending them to clients: “Who have you worked with?
 When have you worked with them?
 And how have you worked with them?
 I think those are very important.”

 When candidates see interim opportunities as a chance to build their skillset, it’s a recipe for disaster.